Skip to main content

 Signature Version

 Identifies the AWS Signature version that you want to support for authenticated requests.
 For authenticated requests, Amazon S3 supports both Signature Version 4 and Signature Version 2.
-You can add this condition in your bucket policy to require a specific signature version.
+You can add this condition to your bucket policy to require a specific signature version.

 Use path-style access